caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public class ChocolateEgg : Egg
 {
-    public new void CrackShell() // The new modifier tells the compiler we definitely intended this {
+    // The new modifier tells the compiler we definitely meant to do this,
+    // and hide the Egg.CrackShell() method.
+    public new void CrackShell()
+    {
         Console.WriteLine("Chocolate cracked");
     }